jon-harper/clock-3/readme.md

 The printed text on each component also include an L or R for chiral components to help with identification.
 Some miscellanious and very basic parts lack numbers due to size or geometry constraints.

+Example: `01 - XY - Pulleys - L Bottom.stl`

 You can find all of the printable files in the [STL](STL/) folder along with a list of [part codes](Docs/Part%20Codes.md).

+## Component labelling

+What one board labels as "THB" another may label as "TB".
+Likewise, endstop/limit switch connector abbreviations (and pin order!) are not standard, inasmuch as anything in 3D printing is standardized.
+To that end, a single nomenclature is adopted for part labels.
+Each connector has a two- or three-letter code for labeling panels and wiring.
+Your actual wiring may use a different system, but printed parts with labels follow this pattern.
+It is recommended for continuity with printed parts and documentation to use the same.
+The full part list may be found in the [`Docs`](Docs/) folder.

 ## Tools